Driver’s License Verification Should Be Step One in Your Showing Process

 Where Liability Meets Common Sense

 Property managers live in a liability-conscious world.
-You’re balancing fair housing compliance, owner expectations,
+You are balancing fair housing compliance, owner expectations,

 and the reality that if something goes wrong, people will ask what you did to prevent it.
 ID verification is one of those

-When applied consistently to every prospect, it supports fair housing compliance rather than conflicting with it.
+In addition, when you apply the same policy to every prospect, it can support fair housing compliance rather than work against it.

 You are not picking and choosing who you verify based on how they look, what they drive, or how they talk.